-The Partnership has a \$47,000,000 credit facility from a syndicate of Canadian chartered banks for a five year term, maturing December 2016.
-The facility bears interest at the Canadian Bankers' Acceptance rate plus a credit spread between 1.25% to 2.00%, depending on the level of debt-to-annualized EBITDA.
-The credit facility's interest rate is fixed until October 2016.
-The two interest rate swaps, each at \$23,500,000, will obligate the Partnership to pay the swap counterparties an amount based upon a fixed interest rate of 2.87% per annum plus the current credit spread of 1.25%, and the swap counterparties will be obligated to pay the Partnership an amount equal to the Canadian Bankers' Acceptance rate.
-In April 2014, the credit spread decreased from 1.50% to 1.25% as the funded debt to EBITDA covenant decreased below 1.5:1.
-The effective interest rate as at December 31, 2014 was 4.12% (December 31, 2013 - 4.37%).
+The Partnership has a \$47 million credit facility from a syndicate of Canadian chartered banks.
+On April 24, 2015, the Partnership renewed the credit facility.
+The outstanding balance of the credit facility remains unchanged, however the maturity date of the credit facility has been extended to April 24, 2020; the previous maturity date was December 6, 2016.
+The credit facility bears interest at the Canadian Bankers' Acceptance rate plus a credit spread between 0.875% to 1.375%, depending on the level of debt-to-annualized EBITDA.
+The credit facility's interest rate is fixed until April 2020.
+The two interest rate swaps will obligate the Partnership to pay the swap counterparties an amount based upon a fixed interest rate of 1.875% per annum plus the current credit spread of 0.875%, and the swap counterparties will be obligated to pay the Partnership an amount equal to the Canadian Bankers' Acceptance rate.
+Prior to April 24, 2015, the Partnership's effective interest rate was 4.12%, comprised of 2.87% fixed plus the old credit spread of 1.25%.
+The effective interest rate as at December 31, 2016 was 2.75% (December 31, 2015 - 2.75%).

-This facility includes affirmative and negative covenants customary for agreements of this nature.
-In particular, the Partnership has agreed to a financial covenant in which, on a four quarter rolling basis, Distributions may not exceed Distributable Cash Flow for such period plus the aggregate amount of Distributable Cash Flow for prior Distribution Periods not distributed, which as at December 31, 2014 was \$3,786,000 (December 31, 2013 - \$5,056,000).
-In addition, the Partnership is required to maintain a funded debt-to-EBITDA ratio not to exceed 2.5:1 on a four quarter rolling average.
-The funded debt-to-EBITDA ratio for the last four quarters rolling average is 1.45:1 (December 31, 2013 - 1.50:1).
-The Partnership is presently making interest-only payments on the non-revolving credit facility.
-Should the debt-to-EBITDA ratio for the last four quarters rolling average increase above 1.5:1 then the interest rate on the credit facility will increase accordingly by 25 basis points; should the ratio increase above 2.0:1, then the interest rate on the credit facility will be increased accordingly by 50 basis points.
+The credit facility includes affirmative and negative covenants customary for agreements of this nature.
+In particular, the Partnership has agreed to a financial covenant in which, on a four quarter rolling basis, Distributions may not exceed Distributable Cash Flow for such period plus the aggregate amount of Distributable Cash Flow for prior Distribution Periods not distributed, which as at December 31, 2016 was \$6,875,000 (December 31, 2015 - \$5,627,000).
+In addition, the Partnership is required to maintain a funded debt-to-EBITDA ratio not to exceed 2.0:1 on a four quarter rolling average.
+The funded debt-to-EBITDA ratio for the four quarters ended December 31, 2016 is 1.36:1 (December 31, 2015 - 1.38:1).
+The Partnership is presently making interest-only payments on the credit facility.
+The debt-to-EBITDA ratio for the last four quarters' rolling average continues to be below 1.5:1; therefore the credit spread is 0.875%.
+If, in the future, the ratio increases above 1.5:1, the credit spread will change as follows: